Rollout event-triggered control: reconciling event- and time-triggered control: Conclusion and outlook

 \section{Conclusion and outlook}

 In this article, we provided an overview over recent research in rollout ETC, a control and transmission scheduling method aimed at reconciling classical ETC and TTC.
-In particular, we showed that by combining rollout ETC with the token bucket TS, it is both possible to satisfy a TS and thereby avoid congestion of the network (as in TTC), and at the same time to trigger transmissions only when required (as in ETC), and thereby to combine their advantages.
-A drawback of rollout ETC compared to these classical approaches is that it is an optimization-based method, thereby potentially resulting in a higher computational complexity.
+In particular, we showed that by combining rollout ETC with the token bucket TS, it is both possible to satisfy a TS and thereby avoid congestion of the network (as in TTC), and at the same time to provide a flexible transmission triggering (as in ETC), and thereby to combine their advantages.
+A drawback of rollout ETC is that it is an optimization-based method, thereby potentially resulting in a higher computational complexity.

-We presented two variants of rollout ETC under a common framework: one where the prediction horizon in the underlying OCP is cyclically shrinking, and one where the terminal ingredients, which are required for theoretical guarantees, are time-varying.
-We observed that the prediction horizon and thus the computational complexity of Variant 2 is independent of the TS parameters, whereas Variant 1 requires a prediction horizon at least as long as the base period of the token bucket TS.
+We presented two variants of rollout ETC under a common framework: one where the prediction horizon in the underlying OCP is cyclically shrinking, and one where the terminal ingredients are time-varying.
+We asserted that the prediction horizon and thus the computational complexity of Variant 2 is independent of the TS parameters, whereas Variant 1 requires a prediction horizon of at least the TS's base period.
 In exchange, Variant 1 offers theoretical guarantees on performance and convergence of the bucket level.

 As rollout ETC is a rather new concept for control and transmission scheduling, there are still many open issues.
 For instance, output feedback and robustness to disturbances are important matters that are subject to our current research.
 Further, resilience to delays, dropouts and quantization, as well as extending the setup to more complex NCSs architectures and new types of TSs are largely open topics in rollout ETC.